j-nolan/erlang-fun/pcap-reader/README.md

 The client just uses the API to print the data as it wishes, so we focused on testing the `reader` api, because it contains the core features of our program.

+## Conclusion
+We were surprised by how straight-forward it was to parse binary files with Erlang, compared to languages like Java.

 ## Ressources
 - [The `pcap` file format](https://wiki.wireshark.org/Development/LibpcapFileFormat)
 - [The `TCP/IP` protocol](http://www.networksorcery.com/enp/protocol/ip.htm)